 7. I love how Lilo keeps saying that you don't leave Obama behind.

-8. Lilo is bullied by her friends making her relatable for some people.
+8. Lilo is bullied by her friends, making her relatable to some people.

 9. They are both unique.

-My all time favorite Disney movie.
-Has great well developed characters, decent-great action for a Disney film, and the comedy is generally on point and not overbearing.
-It really is a nice heartwarming family drama with an alien setting and subplot that ties back into its main themes of family.
+My all-time favorite Disney movie.
+It has well-developed characters, decent-to-great action for a Disney film, and the comedy is generally on point without being overbearing.
+It really is a nice, heartwarming family drama with an alien setting and subplot that ties back into its main themes of family.

-It's sort of overrated but it was a funny movie from when I was younger.
+It's sort of overrated, but it was a funny movie when I was younger.
 Stitch looks funny and is a blue monster.
-The best seen with lilo was when she was talking back to her sister and got in trouble.
-Disney (not Pixar) is a lot worse now and was good until 2011.
+The best scene with Lilo was when she was talking back to her sister and got in trouble.
+Disney (not Pixar) has declined in quality and was good only until 2011.